 It can be as simple as adding “Comment what your favourite part of your skincare routine is!” to a social media caption.
 Engagement with your followers, fans, customers, and micro-influencers is a valuable trick to straying away from a mundane marketing campaign.

-Brandbassador provides ambassador software tools to help organisations connect and partner with their customers, followers and fans.
+Our ambassador software helps organisations connect and partner with their customers, followers and fans.
 Our platform offers a central location through which brands can assign tailored content missions to their micro-influencers, while also measuring the results and ROI of their campaign.